Fally00/Filato/README.md

 - Structured and expandable architecture for future development
 ```
-This project serves as a foundation for learning interactive web applications and simulating desktop functionality in a browser environment.
+This project serves as a foundation for learning interactive web applications
+        & simulating desktop functionality in a browser environment.
 ```

 ## **Technology Stack** ##